The generalized second law of thermodynamics and cosmological decoherence: GSL on thermally fluctuating universes

-Now our concern is if the entropy production $\delta S_M \sim H \delta t$ could recover theGSL by offsetting the decrement of Bekenstein entropy $\delta S_B \sim - \delta H/(G H^3)$.
+Now our concern is if the entropy production $\delta S_M \sim H \delta t$ could recover the GSL by offsetting the decrement of Bekenstein entropy $\delta S_B \sim - \delta H/(G H^3)$.
 In the first place, to observe a thermally (stochastically) excited universe, the condition

 should be satisfied.
 This is because, in the stochastic inflation scheme, the coarse-grained field $\phi$ follows the Langevin equation \cite{Starobinsky:1982ee,Starobinsky:1994bd,Vennin:2015hra}

 where $N \equiv Ht$ and $\xi (N)$ is a white noise whose origin is a quantum fluctuation, from which one can read the condition (\ref{072708}) for a dominant thermal noise (the second term in (\ref{072809})).
 Let us consider the situation where the field $\phi$ goes up a gentle slope of effective potential $V(\phi)$ by a step $\delta \phi \sim H/2 \pi$ \cite{Linde:1982uu} within the cosmological timescale $\delta t \sim 1/H$.
 Replacing $V'(\phi)$ by $\delta V/ \delta \phi$ and using the Friedmann equation $V=3 H^2/(8\pi G)$, the condition (\ref{072708}) reduces to $\delta \phi \gg \delta H / 2 G H^2$ and we obtain